 - ¼ tsp yeast

 - Gently toss this so it’s scrappy.
-Put in bowl and leave at room temp if only fermenting for 10-12 hours.
-For 12-24 hours, put in refrigerator
+Place in a bowl and leave at room temp if only fermenting for 10-12 hours.
+For 12-24 hours, place in the refrigerator

 To make dough (add to Biga)

 - 110g water

 - 26g salt